COORDINATION -2

 INTERNAL STRUCTURE OF MAMMALIAN KIDNEY

-Is the outer zone which is dark in colour contains a dense network of blood capillaries that form the glomerali of the nephrone, which are the functional unit of the kidney.
+Is the outer zone which is dark in colour and contains a dense network of blood capillaries that form the glomeruli of the nephron, which are the functional units of the kidney.

 This part lies between the cortex and the pelvis.
-The surface of the medulla facing the pelvis is folded to form projection called PYRAMIDS
+The surface of the medulla facing the pelvis is folded to form projections called PYRAMIDS.

-Pelvis narrow to form ureter.
+Pelvis narrows to form the ureter.
 Pelvis is a collecting space leading to the ureter which takes the urine to the bladder.

-Nephrone is a function unit of the kidney.
-The nephrone performs both function of OSMOREGULATION and EXCRETION (Osmoregulation – maintains constant osmotic pressure of body fluids)
+The nephron is the functional unit of the kidney.
+The nephron performs both functions of OSMOREGULATION and EXCRETION (Osmoregulation – maintains constant osmotic pressure of body fluids).

-Each nephrone consist of a long tubule closed at one end and open at the other
+Each nephron consists of a long tubule closed at one end and open at the other.

-This is a round – cup shaped part of the closed end of the tubule and encloses the glomerulus, which is a network of blood capillaries the glomerulus formed from the afferent blood vessels, a branch from the renal artery.
+This is a round cup-shaped part of the closed end of the tubule and encloses the glomerulus, which is a network of blood capillaries.
+The glomerulus is formed from the afferent blood vessels, a branch from the renal artery.

 Is the coiled part of the tubule next to the Bowman’s capsule.
 It lies in the cortex.

-The portion of the tubule which extends from the approximation convoluted tubule and dips into the medulla, from the medulla it bends back into the cortex to form a u – shaped loop.
+The portion of the tubule which extends from the proximal convoluted tubule and dips into the medulla, from the medulla it bends back into the cortex to form a U-shaped loop.

-This is coiled part next to the open end of the tubule which joins with a collecting duct (ureter).
-The whole length of the nephrone is surrounded by network of capillaries.
+This is the coiled part next to the open end of the tubule which joins with a collecting duct (ureter).
+The whole length of the nephron is surrounded by a network of capillaries.

 MECHANISMS OF EXCRETION